limistah/react-here-map/README.md

 3. HMapPolygon - Draws a polygon on the map
 4. HMapMarker - Puts a marker on the map
 5. HMapCircle - Draws a circle on the map
+6. HMapRectangle - Draws a rectangle on the map

 ## Usage